frankaemika/docs/source/index.rst

 .. note::
     Using a robot with system version 4.2.0 or higher requires to enable the FCI mode.
-To do that open Desk -> expanse the menu in the sidebar -> press `'Activate FCI'`.
+To do that open Desk -> expand the menu in the sidebar -> press `'Activate FCI'`.
 Further information about Single Point of Control (SPoC) can be found in the manual shipped with the robot.

 .. toctree::